brendan-ch/iOSDC-F23-Workshop-2/README.md

 ## Setup

-To run this app, you'll need to setup your own Firebase configuration and `GoogleService-Info.plist` file.
+To run this app, you'll need to setup your own Firebase configuration and replace the `GoogleService-Info.plist` file with your own.

 1. Open the project in Xcode.
 Change the **bundle identifier** to anything you'd like in reverse domain notation.
 Make a note of this identifier.
 2. Go to [firebase.com](https://firebase.com).